Everad/cpa-everad-book/spaces.md

 #Spaces
-Manage your traffic sources, used in campaigns **TODO specify space types **
+Manage your traffic sources, used in campaigns
 ##Endpoints
 {% method %}
 ####`GET /spaces`